 Chen, A. (1990, April 01).
 Our lost treasures.
 The Straits Times, p.
 1.

 Elias, L. (2014, February 28 to March 3).
-Personal email correspondences with NLB from Linda Elias, granddaughter of Joseph Aaron Elias regarding spelling of her great grandmother Sarina's name and the family's clan name, Amber.
+Personal email correspondence with Linda Elias, great-niece of Joseph Aaron Elias, regarding spelling of her great grandmother's name, Sarina, and the family's clan name, Amber.